MicrosoftDocs/fabric-docs/docs/data-warehouse/transactions.md

 Conflicts between statements are evaluated at the end of the transaction.
 The first transaction to commit will win and the other transactions will be rolled back with an error returned.

-INSERT statements create new parquet files, so they will not conflict with other transactions with the exception of DDL because the table's schema could be changing.
+INSERT statements create new parquet files, so they will not conflict with other transactions except for DDL because the table's schema could be changing.

 ## Transaction Logging

-Transaction logging in Synapse Data Warehouse in Microsoft Fabric is much simpler as it is at the parquet file level instead of row level.
-This is because parquet files are immutable (cannot be changed), so a rollback will simply mean pointing back to the previous parquet files.
-The benefits of this change is that transaction logging and rollbacks are much faster.
+Transaction logging in Synapse Data Warehouse in Microsoft Fabric is simpler as it is at the parquet file level instead of row level.
+This is because parquet files are immutable (they cannot be changed).
+A rollback results in pointing back to the previous parquet files.
+The benefits of this change are that transaction logging and rollbacks are faster.

 ## Limitations